Open to CU Boulder Graduate Students

 • CV

-• a letter of application describing your current research interests, any relevant experience or academic studies, as well as your interest in working in the archive (500 word maximum)
+• A letter of application describing your current research interests, proposed project, any relevant experience or academic studies, and the IJL collections you intend to use in your fellowship.
+We suggest you familiarize yourself with the collections before submitting your application (500 word maximum)

-• the name and email address of your primary advisor, whom we may contact
+• The name and email address of your primary advisor, as a reference

 Submission Deadline: